How Much Do L-1 Visas Cost? Attorney Fees, Fraud Prevention

 • The USCIS asked you to pay an amount that was greater than the amount required by regulation.

-• The USCIS did not process your I-129 petition in 15 calendar days if the premium processing fee had been paid.
+• The USCIS did not process your I-129 petition in 15 business days if the premium processing fee had been paid.

 It is important to note that the nonimmigrant visa fee is not refundable under any circumstances.
 Retaining an L-1 lawyer can keep you up-to-date on the fees and help you avoid costly mistakes.